firmao/shaclEditor/README.md

 ```
 curl -d "insert data { graph <http://example.org/> { <urn:shacleditor> <http://shacleditor#id> 0 } }" -H "Content-Type: application/sparql-update"  http://localhost:8080/sparql
 ```
+after all, inside shaclEditor directory, open the index.html in your web-browser.
 ____________________
 # Screencast
 A video with a minimal example [here](https://youtu.be/c_3CL3FqVlw), just a proof of concept of a very first stage of this project (now should be different).